-Disha Ravi case: Court reserves order on bail plea
+Disha Ravi bail plea: Where is evidence to show link between activist and R-Day violence, asks court

 A Delhi court on Saturday reserved its order in the bail application of 22-year-old climate activist Disha Ravi in connection with the farm protest document case, Bar and Bench reported.
 The Delhi Police arrested her earlier this month for allegedly sharing and editing a document intended to help the protests against the new farm laws.
 They had filed the case after beginning an investigation when Swedish activist Greta Thunberg tweeted the campaign document to support the farmers’ protest.

 Additional Sessions Judge Dharmender Rana will pronounce the bail order on Tuesday.
+During Saturday’s hearing, the judge asked the Delhi police several questions and said that he won’t move ahead until he “satisfies his conscience”.
+He asked what exactly is a toolkit and if the document in itself was incriminating.
+He also asked if the police have evidence to directly link Ravi with the January 26 violence in Delhi, according to Live Law.

-Ravi’s counsel Siddharth Agarwal argued that the “toolkit” – a common term used by social activists for campaign material – was merely a resource document and not seditious.
+Ravi’s counsel Siddharth Agarwal said that the “toolkit” – a common term used by social activists for campaign material – was merely a resource document and not seditious.
 “If highlighting the farmers protests on the global platform is sedition, then I’m guilty,” Ravi’s counsel said.
 “If thinking otherwise is a problem...we’re lowering the bar of thinking that someone may have an opinion different from ours.”

 Additional Solicitor General SV Raju, appearing for the Delhi Police, opposed Ravi’s bail.
 He claimed that Ravi was evasive during investigation and added that she may tamper with evidence if released on bail.

 Judge Rana asked how the police could impute wrong motives to a person only because they met certain people with bad intentions.
 While the police counsel repeatedly argued that Ravi had links with alleged pro-Khalistan organisations and was responsible for the January 26 violence, the court asked: “Is there any evidence?
-Or are we on surmises on conjectures?”
+Or are we required to merely work on surmises, conjectures?”

+“What is the evidence collected by you to show the link between her and the January 26 violence,” the judge asked, according to NDTV.
+“You have argued about her role in toolkit and she in touch with the secessionists.”

+When the police counsel argued that “conspiracy can be seen only through circumstantial evidences”, the judge said: “So you don’t have any evidence to connect Disha with the January 26 violence?”
+He said that even after all the arguments, he had not got his answer for the connection between conspiracy and offence.

 On Friday, the Delhi Police counsel had argued that it was necessary to make Ravi confront two other co-accused in the case, Nikita Jacob and Shantanu Muluk, while seeking three-day judicial custody.
 He had also claimed that Ravi had shifted the blame on them.